 Sounds Promising supports participating students through the critical artistic and administrative components of concert production.
 This includes guidance through programming, venue selection, program printing, and getting (and interacting with) an audience.

-From January through May of 2017, student chamber ensembles meet a total of eight times with Salastina co-directors Maia Jasper White and Kevin Kumar.
+Throughout the Spring of 2018, young performers meet a total of eight times with Salastina co-directors Maia Jasper White and Kevin Kumar.

 Additionally, Maia and Kevin are available to answer students’ questions as they come in.

-- Each group receives four 90-minute coachings on repertoire they’ve selected for their culminating concert.
+- Each student receives four 90-minute coachings on repertoire they’ve selected for their culminating concert.